cariboufute/locale-route/readme.md

 For an example of LocaleRoute implementation, please check my [locale-route-example repo](https://github.com/cariboufute/locale-route-example).

-**This package is now on beta stage.
+*This package is now on beta stage.
 It should be functional.
 It just needs other programmers' feedback before having an "official" release.
-Please check it and test it before using it in production.**
+Please check it and test it before using it in production.*

+**The package has been just refactored, with a much more supple usage.
+Please check documentation again**

 ## Change log